Miranda Kerr: Relationships

 In 2003, Kerr dated finance broker Adrian Camilleri.
-Following an Australian Securities and Investments Commission investigation, Camilleri was found guilty on five counts of fraudulent behaviour from February 2003 to February 2004.
+Following an Australian Securities & Investments Commission investigation, Camilleri was found guilty on five counts of fraudulent behaviour from February 2003 to February 2004.
 A 2007 newspaper report claims that Kerr suffered financially "after taking her boyfriend's financial advice" but chose not to take legal action.

 From 2003 to mid-2007, Kerr dated Jay Lyon, the lead singer of the band Tamarama.
 Kerr starred in Tamarama's video clip for "Everything To Me".

 Kerr began dating English actor Orlando Bloom in late 2007.
 In 2009, a gang of thieves known as the Bling Ring broke into Bloom's home.
 The group stole luxury brand clothing and jewellery.
 In this case, the ringleader allegedly wanted Kerr's Victoria's Secret lingerie.
-Kerr and Bloom announced their engagement in June 2010, and they were married the following month.
-Kerr gave birth to their son, Flynn Christopher Blanchard Copeland Bloom, on 6 January 2011.
-In October 2013, Kerr and Bloom announced that they had separated several months earlier, and intend to end their marriage.
+Kerr and Bloom announced their engagement in June 2010, and married the following month.
+Kerr gave birth to their son in January 2011.
+In October 2013, Kerr and Bloom announced that they had separated several months earlier, and planned to end their marriage.
 The divorce was official by the end of 2013.
+In 2017, she told Net-a-Porter's The Edit magazine, "It was the right thing to do; we weren't bringing the best out in each other," but added that they are still good friends.

+In June 2017, Kerr surrendered $8 million in jewelry to the US government that had been given to her in 2014 by Malaysian businessman Jho Low, who was later indicted in the 1Malaysia Development Berhad scandal.

-In 2014, Kerr discussed bisexuality during an interview with GQ.
-"I appreciate both men and women.
+Kerr also discussed bisexuality during an interview with GQ in 2014 stating "I appreciate both men and women.
 I love the female body and truly appreciate the female form.
 I want to explore.
 Never say never!"

 In 2015, Kerr began dating billionaire Snapchat co-founder and CEO Evan Spiegel.
 In July 2016, Kerr announced her engagement to Spiegel, and they married in May 2017.
 Kerr wore a custom Dior wedding dress designed by Maria Grazia Chiuri that was inspired by Grace Kelly's wedding gown.
-In November 2017, Kerr announced she was expecting her second child (her first with Spiegel).
-On 7 May 2018, she gave birth to a son, named Hart Spiegel.
-Ten months after Hart's birth, Kerr announced her third pregnancy; she gave birth in October 2019.

-In June 2017, Kerr surrendered US$8 million in jewellery, given to her by Malaysian fugitive Jho Low in 2014 when they were dating, to the US government amid an inquiry into the 1Malaysia Development Berhad scandal.
+They have three sons, born May 2018, October 2019, and February 2024.